Weekend for Rivers 2015

 RIVER CELEBRATION AWARDS AND PARTY

 CHATTAHOOCHEE NATURE CENTER INFO

-Weekend for Rivers is GRN’s Annual Conference and River Celebration event that gives us all a chance to celebrate Georgia’s unique, beautiful rivers through storytelling, partying and paddling!
+Weekend for Rivers is GRN’s Annual Conference and River Celebration event that gives us all a chance to celebrate Georgia’s unique, beautiful rivers through presentations, partying and paddling!

-Join us April 6th for a day of inspiration, education and connections with folks who love Georgia’s rivers as much as you!
+Join us September 19th for a day of inspiration, education and connections with folks who love Georgia’s rivers as much as you!
 The day will include river-lovers of all kinds expressing their passion for rivers with inspiring presentations and interactive forums that will paint a broad picture of the state of Georgia’s rivers and the people who protect, enjoy and honor them.
 Three tracks will explore Georgia's rivers from different angles.

-In the late afternoon, enjoy a stroll around the beautiful Chattahoochee Nature Center or participate in a fun field trip: test out a kayak, participate in a meditation exercise or even try your luck in our Chattahoochee Nature Center scavenger hunt!
+In the late afternoon, enjoy a stroll around the beautiful Chattahoochee Nature Center or participate in a fun field trip: test out a kayak, participate in a meditation exercise, or take a tour of the Chattahoochee Nature Center's many critters!

 Cedar Creek RV & Outdoor Center will be showing off all kinds of boats on the Chattahoochee Nature Center pond.
 You can stop by and try one out!
 Or even buy one!